Truth Commission for El Salvador: Formation of the FMLN

-In January 1932, labour leader Agustín Farabundo Martí led a peasant revolt in the western countryside of El Salvador.
+In January 1932, labour leader Farabundo Martí led a peasant revolt in the western countryside of El Salvador.
 The revolt was in opposition to the military dictatorship and what is known as the Fourteen Families, the oligarchy which controls a disproportionate share of wealth.
 The two-day revolt was opposed and suppressed by Hernández Martínez, who authorized the execution of thousands of Salvadorans, in what is commonly referred to as la matanza.
 It is estimated that between 10,000 and 30,000 civilians were killed as a result of the peasant revolt, with a majority of the casualties being indigenous people.

 Clashes between the right-wing military government and left-wing guerrillas continued virtually incessantly until the 1970s.
 Throughout the 1970s guerrillas faced constant antagonization from paramilitary death squads, leading to increasing violence.
 In October 1979 the government was ousted by the Revolutionary Government Junta (JRG) promising reform.
 By January 1980 right-wing extremists were threatening violence against the JRG, forcing all of its civilian members to resign.

-On 24 March 1980, Salvadoran Archbishop Óscar Romero, an outspoken human rights advocate was assassinated during a Mass ceremony in San Salvador.
+On 24 March 1980, Salvadoran archbishop Óscar Romero, an outspoken human rights advocate was assassinated during a Mass ceremony in San Salvador.
 It is alleged that death squad commander Major Roberto D'Aubuisson was responsible for ordering Romero's assassination.
-In October 1980 the FMLN was officially created as an amalgamation of five leftist guerrilla groups backed by Cuba.
+In October 1980 the FMLN was officially created as an amalgamation of five leftist guerrilla groups.
 Their main opposition was D'Aubuisson, and he is assumed to have been the main organizer behind an attempted coup against the JRG.